Detective Conan: Full Score of Fear: Cast

-Film OVA

-The film OVA was released on April 19, 2008, two days after the film was released.

-Plot

-It is three years prior to the film events where Shinichi tries to find a witness to confirm a man's alibi for innocence from the murder of his grandmother; apparently he passed out drinking the day he was supposed to meet his grandmother.
-The clues are a black lab the man saw when he was drunk and the wall which blocks his view.
-Genta, Ayumi, and Mitsuhiko are shown in Kindergarten but they are too young to confirm the man's alibi.
-Shinichi solves the case with the help of his father.
-In the end, he walks down a path with Ran when they notice a woman singing; the song happens to be "Amazing Grace".
-Conan voices that the song he heard will be important in the case three years from now.

-Many ties have been made to the OVA, specifically the scene where Shinichi and Ran walk down a path beside a river and forest and hearing a woman singing "Amazing Grace", revealed to be Akiba singing.
+Production

 Music

 The film's theme song is "Spread Your Wings" (翼を広げて, Tsubasa wo Hirogete) by Zard.
 It was released on April 9, 2008.
 Along with The Fourteenth Target and Strategy Above the Depths, this is the third Case Closed film theme song by Zard.

 The official soundtrack was released on April 16, 2008.

 Home media

 DVD

 The DVD for Full Score of Fear was released on November 19, 2008.
 There were two types of DVD released; a special version and a regular version.
 The special version contains the film, and a bonus DVD that contains the trailer, news flash, and commercials of the film.
 The regular version only contains the film.
 Both version are in widescreen and 5.1 Dolby Digital Audio.

 Blu-ray

 The Blu-ray version of the film was released on April 22, 2011.
 The Blu-ray contains the same content of the DVD plus a mini-booklet explaining the film and the BD-live function.